 Today, only seven original Mark IVs exist.

 Interestingly, Mark IVs were gendered.
 Male versions had a six-pound gun and three machine guns and were slightly bigger, whereas female versions had six machine guns.

-The anniversary of the Battle of Cambrai is a special day for the RTR.
-On this day, wherever troops from the unit might be deployed, whether it’s in North Africa fighting Rommel or in Afghanistan ratting-out Taliban, special services are always held to honor their forefathers.
+The anniversary of the Battle of Cambrai is a special day for the Royal Tank Regiment.
+On this day, wherever troops from the unit might be deployed, whether it’s in North Africa fighting Rommel or in Afghanistan ratting out Taliban, special services are always held to honor their forefathers.

 This article was originally published in January 2018.
 It has been edited for republication.